dushi27/depot/README.md

 ##E-commerce Web App

-Book-Z is a business to consumer e-commerce Ruby on Rails application built based on Agile Web Development (4th edition).
+Book-Z is a business to consumer e-commerce application built based on <a href="http://www.amazon.com/Agile-Development-Rails-Pragmatic-Programmers/dp/1934356549">Agile Web Development with Rails</a>.
 Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a>.
 Please feel free to explore the consumer interface and the admin interface of the application (admin username: bookzrails and password: bookzrails2014).
 If you have any questions, concerns or issues please feel free to contact me via <a href="https://twitter.com/Dushyanthi1">@Dushyanthi1</a> twitter handle.

-The following documentation describes how to;
+The following documentation describes;

 1. About and Technical Specs